Olympic Park Oval: History and usage

 The Oval remains public land and is available for casual use, though the Melbourne Olympic Park Trust restricts use for official training and sporting usage.

 Design

 The oval features a grass playing surface in the standard shape for Australian rules football and Cricket.
 It boasts a two-lane running track around its exterior.

 For viewing purposes the oval features limited concrete terracing and four light towers for evening play.

 The associated indoor structure (known as The Glasshouse) is a multi-use community and events space.
-The building includes a gym, cafe, theater and office space and is internally connected to the older Melbourne Sports and Entertainment Centre.
+The building includes a gym, cafe, theatre and office space and is internally connected to the older Melbourne Sports and Entertainment Centre.